StakeNow/SIWT/packages/acq/README.md

 ```
 const result = await queryAccessControl({
+  query: {
     network: Network.mainnet,             // Choose which network should be checked.
 Options are Mainnet and Ghostnet.
 Defaults to Ghostnet.
     parameters: {
       pkh: 'WALLET ADDRESS',              // Variables that are required for the query.
 Currently this is limited to the user's wallet address.
 Required.
     },
     test: {
       contractAddress: '',                // The smart contract address to check.
 Required on certain condition types.
       tokenIds: ['0'],                    // The token id inside the (multi asset) smart contract storage to check against.
       type: ConditionType.nft,            //
       comparator: Comparator.gte,         //
       value: 1,                           // The value to compare against with the comparator.
       checkTimeConstraint: false          // Tell the ACQ to check for the time constraint.
 Only applicable to the condition type NFT and requires the 'Valid Until' attribute in the NFT metadata
     },
+  },
+  allowlist: [],
+  options: {
+    timeout: 3000,
+  }
 })
 ```